thriambakg/Cosine2.0/terraform/modules/s3/README.md

 ## Features

 - Frontend S3 bucket with versioning and encryption
-- Dedicated access logs bucket
+- Dedicated access logs bucket with versioning and encryption
 - KMS encryption for all buckets
 - Public access blocking
 - Access logging configuration